 These plans, which offer potential savings of up to 20% on orthodontic treatments, are designed to meet the needs of those struggling with high out-of-pocket costs.
 DentalPlans takes into consideration your unique circumstances, to help identify the most suitable plan for your needs.

 How to File a Claim

 For in-office treatments like braces and Invisalign, your dentist or orthodontist’s office will file an insurance claim on your behalf, so you don’t have to worry about any paperwork or other correspondence.
 They’ll only do this, however, if they are “in-network” with MetLife.
 If you choose an out-of-network dentist or orthodontist, you may need to file the claim yourself.
-If you receive insurance through your employer, their H.R. department may be able to walk you through the process.
+If you receive insurance through your employer, their human resources department can walk you through the process.